Thursday, October 24, 2024

 Ok enough of bad horror films this year.
 I had seen Island of Lost Souls, a film not easy to see for years in the 80s.
 Not sure how or where, there video release so maybe that was it.
 I had not seen it since and after watching the Criterion restoration it felt like the first time.
 The quality is excellent and my vague memories of the films were nothing to how it affected me this time.

 This film is horrifying in the best ways, the look, the makeup, the acting of Charles Laughton as one of the creepiest and evil villains you might ever see on screen.
-All of tis done with no gore but with enough hints of what is happening to freak you out.
-It's hard to believe they got away with some of the elements in this movie - and they didn't after the Hates Codes came into effect a couple years later.
-Laughton's Dr Moreau as in the book Island of Dr Moreau it's adapted from, is the epitome of inhumane.
+All of this done with no gore but with enough hints of what is happening to freak you out.
+It's hard to believe they got away with some of the elements in this movie - and they didn't after the Hates Codes came into effect a couple years later and the film was banned.
+Laughton's Dr Moreau, as in the book Island of Dr Moreau it's adapted from, is the epitome of inhumane.
 His plan to turn animals into humans under the guise of scientific advancement but really done under the perversion of sadistic cruelty is shocking even today.
-He creates a woman and tries to get a shipwrecked knocked up just to see if she can be and when that falls apart when the man's finance shows up to rescue him, he decided maybe one of the less successful beast men he created should rape her and see she can carry that baby to term.
+He creates a woman and tries to get a shipwrecked guy to knock her up just to see if she can be.
+That falls apart when the man's finance shows up to rescue him, and he decides maybe one of the less successful beast men he created should rape her and see she can carry that baby to term.
 His plan seems to be create in "lower animals" the one thing he will never have - humanity.

 The great performances don't end there.
 Bela Lugosi knocks it out of the park as the "giver of the law".
 He is barely recognizable under all the makeup but his intense eyes give him away.
 A small role that he runs away with, his final scenes as the animals turn on Moreau, led by him truly is scary as he traps the Doctor in own "house of pain.